stacks-network/docs/_org/faq.md

 `SP077AFV5YRM7HT3TSQXJF7FCCYXETAB276BQ6XS` is a wallet address.

 If you purchased Stacks tokens through CoinList, you can find your address at [CoinList](https://coinlist.co/distributions).
-If you downloaded and used the Stacks Wallet software from Blockstack, you can find your address after restoring the wallet with your seed phrase.
-If you have lost or need directions for using the Stacks wallet, contact us at <token@blockstack.org> for more information.
+If you downloaded and used the ICO versionStacks Wallet software from Blockstack, you can find your address after restoring that wallet with your seed phrase.
+If you have lost your download or need directions for using the Stacks wallet, contact us at <hello@StacksToken.com> for more information.

 ### How do I get help from a person?

-For questions or help regarding the Stacks token, you can contact us at <token@blockstack.org>.
+For questions or help regarding the Stacks token, you can contact us at <hello@StacksToken.com>.